Trevor Lawrence comes through late and the Jaguars hold off the Saints, 31-24

 Etienne became the first player in Jaguars history to rush for two touchdowns in three consecutive games when he ran around the left end for a 17-yard score that made it 14-3.

-After their seventh third-down failure of the half, the Saints settled for another Grupe field goal to make it 14-6.
+After their seventh third-down failure of the first half, the Saints settled for another Grupe field goal.

 In the final minutes of the half, Jacksonville converted a fake punt with punter Logan Cooke completing a 13-yard pass to Tim Jones on fourth and 2, setting up Brandon McManus’ 43-yard field goal for a 17-6 halftime lead.